 Failure to act lawsuit for your naturalization

 You have already started your naturalization process (Einbürgerung) and are waiting in vain for a response from the immigration office?
-In certain cases, a failure to act lawsuit (Untätigkeitsklage) can help ensure that a decision on the application is made sooner.
+A failure to act lawsuit (Untätigkeitsklage) can help ensure that a decision on the application is made sooner.
 Thema-erledigt.de forwards your request to an experienced attorney who is selected based on excellent reviews and our own positive experience.

 Specifics for procedures at the LEA are described on failure to act lawsuit for naturalization in Berlin.